 2. Set up Compliance Administrators who can manually apply DRP settings to surveys, questions, and question library elements.

 3. Provision a user with Apply data retention Policies to projects permission by creating a custom role so they can make the aforementioned edits to surveys within the teams they reside on.

 Once set up, responses that are older than the data retention period specified will be automatically and permanently deleted from the platform.

 All users on a multi-user account will see what Data Retention Policies are in place when viewing a survey in the builder view of the platform.

 Set up an account-level Data Retention Policy

 Account Administrators can set up an account-wide DRP and/or appoint Compliance Administrators who can manually apply a DRP on a survey or question basis.
-To do so, go to Account > Summary > Security and Compliance.
+To do so, select from the Left Hand Navigation Menu Security > Settings.
 Under the Data Retention Policy section there are three options:

 Never automatically delete old survey responses

 This is the default setting.
 All responses will be stored until manually deleted by someone in the account:

 Automatically delete all responses in this account which are older than the data retention period